 Requires qualifying agency to report to Oregon Department of Administrative Services (DAS) information collected from the contractor related to apprentice utilization and diversity goals and agency's determination whether contractor met requirements for employing and paying apprentices.
-DAS must report to Legislative Assembly by March 1 of every odd-numbered year: total number of work hours that workers in apprenticable occupations performed on public improvement projects; total number of apprentices that performed work public improvement projects; percentage of the work hours that apprentices performed on public improvement projects; which public improvement projects met and did not meet apprentice requirements; and total number of minority individuals, women and veterans who performed work on public improvement projects.
+DAS must report to Legislative Assembly by March 1 of every odd-numbered year: total number of work hours that workers in apprenticable occupations performed on public improvement projects; total number of apprentices that performed work public improvement projects; which public improvement projects met and did not meet apprentice requirements; and total number of minority individuals, women and veterans who performed work on public improvement projects.